 - For tulips – 12, 3, 123 or 104

 - For water lilies – 12, 233, 366, 352

 - For hibiscus – 5, 104

 - For poppies – 104, 32, 2

 Have you made royal icing flowers before?
 What’s your favorite?
-Post a picture in the comments below and share your favorite tips and tricks for piping with royal icing.
-And make sure you’re following us on Instagram @wiltoncakes!
+Post a picture in the comments below, tell us if it worked perfectly or not and be sure to share your favorite tips and tricks for piping with royal icing to help out your fellow decorators.
+Also, follow us on Instagram @wiltoncakes!

 Share Your Treats!